Adam Linson

 Academic bio

-Adam Linson is a Lecturer (Assistant Professor) in Computing & Communications at the Open University (UK).
-His research interests include theoretical neurobiology and ecology, computational psychiatry, and auditory sensorimotor interaction, alongside philosophy of biology and philosophy of modelling.
+Adam Linson is a Lecturer (Assistant Professor) in Computing & Communications at the Open University (UK), working across life sciences on neurobehavioral models.
+His main interest is modelling the effects of stress and time pressure on perceptual uncertainty and behavior.
+His research areas include neuropsychiatry, ecology, music psychology, and human factors.
+He also contributes to the humanities and social sciences, bringing his main research into interdisciplinary collaborations, or building directly on his background in philosophy and the arts.
 He was previously an Anniversary Fellow in Computing and Philosophy at the University of Stirling, and a Fellow or Visiting Fellow at UCL, University of Edinburgh, and University of Oxford.
 His publications include research articles in Behavioural Brain Research, Cognitive Neuropsychiatry, Frontiers in Robotics and AI, Biology & Philosophy, and Computer Music Journal.

 Recent publications